arodriguezbonmati/Practica-TPRA/README.md

 CLASSES:

-Main: Contains the method for the currency conversion and the main menu.
+-Main: Contains the method for the currency conversion and the main menu.

-Book and Movie: Each class contains its constructor, getters and setters and method.
+-Book and Movie: Each class contains its constructor, getters and setters and method.

-User: Contains the constructor and getters and setters for the log in information: username, email and password.
+-User: Contains the constructor and getters and setters for the log in information: username, email and password.

-ProductTest: Here you can test the classes Book and Movie.
+-ProductTest: Here you can test the classes Book and Movie.

-MyException: Here I tried to develop my own exceptions.
+-MyException: Here I tried to develop my own exceptions.

 IMPROVEMENTS: